Table of Contents

 The muscles that comprise the hamstring are the:

 - Semitendinosus.
 This muscle is a long, thin muscle located in the posterior compartment of the thigh that crosses both the hip and knee joints.
-As a result, it can act on both joints to produce movement.
+As a result, it can act on both joints to move.

 - Semimembranosus are smaller and weaker.
 It arises from the ischial tuberosity and inserts on the medial condyle of the tibia.
 The semimembranosus acts to extend the hip and flex the knee.
 It is innervated by the sciatic nerve.